Fox682/Projects/E&C DNS.md

 ;; MSG SIZE  rcvd: 160
 ```

+Make sure your Wifi/Home Router is using the ip address of your PiHole as it's sole DNS Provider!
+You may need to restart your router and/or your wifi network interface(s) for the changes to take effect.

+Login to the PiHole to view the Dashboard to ensure you're getting queries from devices.

 That should do it!

 Now you have a VPS with a WireGuard VPN that you can route all your DNS requests to your PiHole which can filter your queries over an encrypted connection for all your devices on your network.